 5. Chapter 17: The mundane digital geographies of public space: a speculative visual approach by Robert Lundberg

-2.2 Towards a political economy of navigation platforms (2 books, 13 articles, 1 chapter, 1 roundtable)
+2.2 Towards a political economy of navigation platforms (2 books, 16 articles, 1 roundtable)

 2. De Souza E Silva, Adriana, and Daniel M. Sutko.
 2011.
 "Theorizing Locative Technologies Through Philosophies of the Virtual."
 Communication Theory 21 (1): 23–42.